-

 Day #7: Catch-Up and Reflect

-More time today to catch up and also go deeper, if it is of interest to you Also, part of learning and reflecting is not simply about thinking, but also honoring our emotional and embodied reactions.
+More time today to catch up and also go deeper.
+Also, part of learning and reflecting is not simply about thinking, but also paying attention to our emotional and embodied reactions.
 There is important information in our feelings and bodies.
-If you
+Day #1 – Embrace Community

 -